SOME THINGS EVEN A COURT CAN’T DO

 Lance alleges Brewer’s actions constitute racism and discrimination under 42 U.S.C § 1983, and he seeks $85,000.00 on behalf of the heirs of his cousin, Willie Lance.
 A U.S. Magistrate Judge recommended that Lance’s claim be dismissed.
 Lance disagreed, and sought rejection of the Report & Recommendation.

 Held: Lance’s tree-cutting-as-civil-rights case was dismissed.
-The Court observed that the Plaintiff had objected to Report and Recommendation, because “GOD ALMIGHTY does not like what you Racist people are doing, and GOD will show it very soon by punishment, and Destruction.
+The Court noted that Lance had objected to Report and Recommendation because “GOD ALMIGHTY does not like what you Racist people are doing, and GOD will show it very soon by punishment, and Destruction.
 The United States Court has Federal Jurisdiction, because this is a Civil Rights Violation.”
 The Court said, “[t]he Plaintiff’s unsubstantiated statement that the Court has federal jurisdiction because this is a civil rights violation does not change the fact that even liberally construing the Plaintiff’s complaint, it fails to state a claim for a federal civil rights violation.”
 Here, Brewer is a private individual.

 What’s more, Lance tried to state a claim pursuant to § 1981.
 The Court held that Lance has failed to allege an essential element of a § 1981 claim, that there is a contract or property law right enjoyed by white citizens but not by the Plaintiff, who is black.
 The Court concluded that, tree or no tree, no federal question was raised by Lance’s claim, and thus jurisdiction did not exist.